From I-Shaped to T-Shaped – Why DevOps Professionals Need to be Multi-Skilled

 To start, there are four sets of core skills that I think all IT professionals should acquire to increase flow and collaboration.

-- First and foremost – it must be respected that everyone is a DevOps Leader regardless of role.
+- Everyone is a DevOps Leader regardless of role.
 Therefore everyone has to learn to think like a strategist.
 Organizations that have achieved the greatest success were those that were unafraid to listen to and try new ideas.
 Concepts such as Target’s Dojo or Spotify’s Squad Model may have been conceived from the ground up, not necessarily from the top down.
-Whether you are a practitioner, middle manager, senior management or in the C-Suite, transformational leadership skills are necessary for culture change and empowerment.
+Transformational leadership skills are necessary for culture change and empowerment whether you are a practitioner, middle manager, senior management or in the C-Suite.

 - Lean techniques such as Value Stream Mapping (VSM) have been identified as being a necessary skill to create a common understanding of the flow of value creation.
 VSM should not be done in isolation by a small group of managers.
 VSM is an inclusive exercise that should engage as many perspectives as possible to collaborate and agree on value-adding activities and waste.
 VSM can be applied to many situations and therefore having practical knowledge of the technique could benefit many teams and projects.